-The majority of the Company's trade and other receivables consist of prepayments and there is no credit risk associated with these balances.
+The majority of the Company's trade and other receivables consists of prepayments and there is no credit risk associated with these balances.

-The Option is held with UBS AG, which has a Fitch long-term rating at the year end date of A+ (2022: AA-).
-The cash and cash equivalents are held with Investec Bank (Channel Islands) Limited, which has a Fitch long term rating at the year end date of BBB+ (2022: BBB+).
+The Options are held with UBS AG and BNPP, which have Fitch long-term ratings of A+ and A+ respectively (2023: A+ and A+ respectively).
+The cash and cash equivalents are held with Investec Bank (Channel Islands) Limited, which has a Fitch long term rating of BBB+ (2022: BBB+).